3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 `extruder_temp_variance`gives Happy Hare some tolerance when waiting for extruder temperature.
 The number set is the ± variance in degrees.
 I.e. 2 will allow ±2.
 This allows Happy Hare to kick into action when the extruder is close, but not fully settled on it's target temperature.

-`auto_calibrate_gates` Allows Happy Hare to read the encoder and extruder information to automatically calibrate gates.
+`auto_calibrate_gates` Allows Happy Hare to read the encoder (if fitted) and extruder information to automatically calibrate gates.
 Since gate 0 is the "gold standard" by which other gates are adjusted, it doesn't work for gate 0.
-1 = calibrated automatically on first load, 0 = disabled.
+1 = calibrated automatically on first load and tuned on subsequent loads, 0 = disabled, then manual calibration is necessary.

+`auto_calibrate_bowden` When using gate 0, this Allows Happy Hare to deduce through actual length of homing operations whether the bowden length is optimal and tune if necessary.
+Note that bowden length is only determined on gate 0 - the one where you calibrated the gear with manual verification.
+Other gates use `auto_calibrate_gates` function to tune the rotation_distance.
+1 = tuned automatically, 0 = disabled, once set the bowden length will not change.

+> [!TIP]
+> A great option for MMU's with variable gate ratios (i.e. potential for drive variations between gates) is to initally enable both these `auto_calibrate` options and then disable them after a week of successful printing to lock down optimal calibration!

 `strict_filament_recovery` If enabled with an MMU with toolhead sensor, this set to true (1) will use filament position recovery if the filament becomes trapped in the space after extruder but before sensor.